design

 • How will you empower clients and get them excited about your work?

-Finance is difficult enough as it is, but when you become a small business owner, things get even more complex.
 Generally, it’s a good idea to work with a professional who can help you get everything in order, but it’s still valuable to understand some basic principles.
-Here are a few things I’ve learned along the way:

 • Taxes change: Rather than paying once a year, those who are self-employed usually pay estimated quarterly taxes.
-The exact percentage you’re charged will fluctuate, but around 30% is a pretty safe bet, so make sure to account for that when budgeting and forecasting.
+The exact percentage you’re charged will fluctuate, but around 30% is a pretty safe bet, so make sure to account for that when budgeting and forecasting

-• Watch your spending: A lot of financial advisors will tell you that increasing your bottom line isn’t just about earning more — it’s also about spending less.
-Work on getting your business up and running before you think about investing in things that can wait, like full-time employees or social media management.
+Watch your spending: A lot of financial advisors will tell you that increasing your bottom line isn’t just about earning more — it’s also about spending less.
+Work on getting your business up and running before you think about investing in things that can wait, like full-time employees or social media management

-8. Adapt & Maintain Your Competitive Edge
+9. Maintain Your Competitive Edge

 • Revenue